Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Improving cerebral circulation:

-In the acute period with depression of consciousness and fever, vascular drugs are contraindicated, after normalization of the temperature and clarification of consciousness, as well as in the presence of cognitive disorders, connect (if at the time of examination and in the anamnesis there are no epileptic seizures), antioxidants:
+In the acute period, with depression of consciousness and fever, vascular drugs are contraindicated, after normalization of temperature and clarity of consciousness, as well as in the presence of cognitive disorders, add antioxidants (if at the time of examination and there is no history of epileptic seizures):

 Neuroprotection: